 MySQL Shell connections using X Protocol always use TCP, using Unix sockets is not supported.
 MySQL Shell connections using MySQL Protocol default to using Unix sockets when the following conditions are met:

-socketis provided with a path to a socket
+A socket is provided with a path to a socket file

-default socket is used, see Section 4.2.2, “Connecting to the MySQL Server”.
+socket is used.
+See Section 4.2.2, “Connecting to the MySQL Server”.